What Is Email Marketing and Why Do You Need It?

 Email marketing has erupted over the last 15 years.
 Nearly 105 billion emails are sent every day, a number expected to reach 246 billion by the year 2020.

 In order to tap into this growth, several companies have started to provide email marketing services to businesses large and small.

-Below are some of the most popular email marketing platform providers:
+These are some popular email marketing solutions:

 No matter which email marketing platform your company chooses, the opportunity to grow your business using compelling campaigns is endless.
 Let’s look at what email marketing is and what it can do for your business!

 Email marketing is sending emails to create new or strengthen previously formed relationships with customers, encouraging brand loyalty and repeat business.

 Email marketing is a direct form of messaging, just like sending a letter in the mail.
 While some might think that email marketing is a dated marketing practice, we beg to differ.
 In fact, we’d argue that email marketing is more efficient, beneficial and important today than ever before.

 There are many ways to reach your customer, but not all are created equal.
 In today’s digital age, marketers have a plethora of messaging options – social media, direct mail, outdoor advertising, digital ads, television, radio and more.

 So why is email marketing such a popular marketing tactic?
 There are many reasons that the messaging platform has risen in the ranks as an advertising tool in the last several years.

 Here are five reasons you should be using email marketing: